albertexye/EBS/README.md

-# Steganography
+# Entropy Based Steganography (EBS)

-Steganography is a C library designed for embedding data into different areas of images based on the entropy of the area.
+Entropy Based Steganography (EBS) is a C library designed for embedding data into different areas of images based on the entropy of the area.
 This library provides a powerful tool for hiding information within images, utilizing the concept of entropy to ensure the produced images are small enough.